 When this home owner in Seven Hills, Ohio said they wanted a new entry door – one that let in full light during the day when they were home and wanted to enjoy the sun-rays coming in, but an entry door that also had the option for full privacy in the evening, or when they weren’t at home and didn’t want potential thieves looking into their front door, we knew that the entry door with blinds between the glass would be the perfect solution.

-Although these doors are available at any Cleveland area big box hardware store like Home Depot or Lowes, this customer not only saved money by using Lakewood-based Integrity Windows, they were able to get an education on all the door options before deciding for the mini blinds between the glass, and they supported the local economy, a win-win!
+Although these doors are available at any Cleveland area big box hardware store like Home Depot or Lowes, this customer saved money by using Lakewood-based Integrity Windows, savings that you would normally only get if you had something like a Raise cupon or another limited time offer at those stores.
+Not only that, the customer was able to get an education on all the door options before deciding for the mini blinds between the glass, and they supported the local economy, a win-win!
 Before you go to Home Depot, Lowes, or any big box hardware store to by your doors, windows or siding, give us a call.
 It costs nothing to get an estimate from a couple of local guys that want whats best for your home and your budget and we’re pretty sure when you compare the pros and cons we’ll get the job!

 (we’re still trying to think of the cons involved with saving money and supporting a local business while getting more options and a higher quality but we still can’t think of any)